cyclus/cyclus.github.com/source/cep/cep20.rst

 and decommissioning facilities can be scheduled during this phase, and these actions will occur in the following timestep.

-This ammendment is fully backwards compatible.
+This ammndment is fully backwards compatible.
 No current agents require this phase.
 The phase (like tick and tock) are optional to agents.
 Finally, the implementation of this phase will not impact underlying cyclus architecture.

 Document History
 ================
 1. Adding Ammendment 1.
-Decision Phase (April 2018)
+Decision Phase (April 2018) - Author: Robert Flanagan

 This document is released under the CC-BY 3.0 license.